Fishery: Economic importance

 Directly or indirectly, the livelihood of over 500 million people in developing countries depends on fisheries and aquaculture.
 Overfishing, including the taking of fish beyond sustainable levels, is reducing fish stocks and employment in many world regions.
 It was estimated in 2014 that global fisheries were adding US$270 billion a year to global GDP, but by full implementation of sustainable fishing, that figure could rise by as much as US$50 billion.
+In 2022 77% of the global workforce was in Asia, 16% in Africa and 5% in Latin America and the Caribbean.

 In addition to commercial and subsistence fishing, recreational (sport) fishing is popular and economically important in many regions.

 Production

 Total fish production in 2016 reached an all-time high of 171 million tonnes, of which 88 percent was utilized for direct human consumption, thanks to relatively stable capture fisheries production, reduced wastage and continued aquaculture growth.
 This production resulted in a record-high per capita consumption of 20.3 kg in 2016.
 Since 1961 the annual global growth in fish consumption has been twice as high as population growth.
 While annual growth of aquaculture has declined in recent years, significant double-digit growth is still recorded in some countries, particularly in Africa and Asia.

 FAO predicted in 2018 the following major trends for the period up to 2030: